Boys and girls, it's that time again!

 Is this how dumb movie victims are getting nowadays?

 Jonah Lives tells the story of six teenagers who decided to hang out in their friend's basement while their parents and other grownups have a livelier party of their own in the house.
 Growing bored of playing poker, they further exploit their stupidity by playing with an Ouija board in hopes of talking to a spirit.
 All of this happening while one of them kept bitching about how messed up this is going to be cuz they'll be dealing with "devil stuff", making me, a sort-of Christian, embarrassed of the religion I grew up with and further forcing me to accept religious skepticism.

 Their board picked up the spirit of one

 I'm not even sure if Jonah is all that focused on this revenge scheme; I mean seriously, why is he killing the teenagers when halfway to the film, it was revealed that one of the character's mum, who happens to be at the party upstairs, was the one who killed Jonah and took his moolah.
 Further more, our dead guy seems to notice this but spends the film up until the last act, chasing these teenagers and killing them.
-Is he avenging his sleep, or was he really just that pissed off for being dead that he can't tell who's guilty or not?
+Is he murdering the teenagers for disturbing his eternal sleep, or was he really just that pissed off for being dead that he can't tell who's guilty or not?

 I might be a little harsh about this film as it is, after all, a directorial debut.
 These new directors are trying so hard to make their slashers unique that they're overdoing it and the result is anything but fun.
 Jonah Lives?
 Shove it back to the grave!
 If you guys want a religiously themed slasher flick, I recommend End of the Line or Bloody Bloody Bible Camp for that matter. least these titles are focused...